msupply-foundation/msupply_docs/content/docs/distribution/customer_returns.md

 When you are happy with the quantities and reasons, you can press on:

 - the `OK` button.
-Your item will be added to the Inbound Return
+Your item will be added to the Customer Return
 - the `OK & Next` button to add another item right away
 - the `Back` button, to go back to the `Select quantity` step

-## Editing an Inbound Return Line
+## Editing an Customer Return Line

 To edit a return line, tap on it.
 You will be presented with the `Edit Item` window, which is identical to the `Add Item` window, except that the item is already chosen.